mori-b/aioconnectors/README.md

 ### 8.Funny embedded chat

-As simple chat using aioconnectors is embedded.
+A simple chat using aioconnectors is embedded.
 It allows you to exchange messages, files and directories easily between 2 Linux stations.
 It is encrypted, and supports authentication by prompting to accept connections.
 It is not a multi user chat, but more of a tool to easily transfer stuff between your computers.